terrifictable/ShaderEditor/README.md

 - Use Zep instead of ImGuiColoredTextEditor
 - Settings for shaders like custom uniforms and other things
 - Add options to change ImGui and Editor theme
+- find errors in shader while editing and show them as error markers

 <br>